-The room within a room concept, acoustic decoupling the framing from the existing structure, is a powerful way to isolate sound with minimal use of isolation products.
+The room within a room concept, acoustic decoupling the framing from the existing structure, is a powerful way to isolate sound with minimal use of acoustic isolation products.
 Double stud framing a room with three inch spacing between walls will generally perform slightly better than a GenieClip® RST system.
 Extending the spacing to six inches will provide noticeably superior performance over any resilient clip system with most gains in the lowest frequencies.
 A true room within a room design will have independent stud walls and independent ceiling joists.
 The performance of staggered stud walls is not as significant as assumed by most.
 A standard framed wall with Green Glue Compound will rate about as well as a staggered stud wall.
 The double wall framing of each side of the wall might not touch the other side, but the studs are still ultimately connected to the top and bottom plates.

 The issue of flanking (sound transferring indirectly through framing) is a problem with double and staggered stud walls.
 The top and bottom plate of the wall still tie directly into the framing above and beneath the wall.
 Resolve flanking through the top plate by decoupling it from the ceiling joists using the GenieClip® LB.
 The GenieClip® LB should be spaced every 2′ along the top plate with a clip on each end.
 Using Green Glue Compound in a double or staggered stud wall has considerable value because of the flanking issues common with this framing method.